konstantink83/kmp-codelabs/giphy-app-2-en.md

 ![GifListViewController](assets/giphy-2-4.png)

 ### Replace a startup screen
-To launch the application from gif screen we have to link `rootViewController` with `GifListViewController` in `Navigation Controller`:
+To launch the application from the gif screen, we have to link `rootViewController` with `GifListViewController` in `Navigation Controller`:

 ![rootViewController](assets/giphy-2-5.png)

 ### Remove unnecessary files
-Now we can delete all unnnecessary files from project:
+Now we can delete all unnnecessary files from the project:
 - `ios-app/src/units/NewsTableViewCell.swift`
 - `ios-app/src/units/NewsTableViewCell.xib`
 - `ios-app/src/view/ConfigViewController.swift`
 - `ios-app/src/view/NewsViewController.swift`

 ### Run
-Now you can run the application on iOS and see a list of Gif.
+Now you can run the application on iOS and see a list of Gifs.